-Materials received by January 6, 2022 will receive full consideration.
-Position will remain open until filled.
+Application materials received by January 8, 2023, will receive full consideration.

 Fort Lewis College, a public institution located in Durango, Colorado, offers degree programs in arts, business, education, health fields, humanities, social and natural sciences, and teacher education.
 Our inspiring mountain campus is located atop a scenic mesa overlooking historic Durango and situated between the San Juan Mountains and the desert Southwest.
 We are committed to accessible and high-quality baccalaureate education, and our hallmarks are remarkably close relationships between students and faculty, the freedom of intellectual exploration, and the challenge of experiential learning.
 Our 3,300 students come from 48 states, 17 countries, with 36% Native American and Alaska Native backgrounds, and 11% Hispanic backgrounds.
 Durango is a thriving multicultural community of 18,500 set along the beautiful Animas River Valley.
 Averaging 300 sunny days per year, the community is known for its outdoor lifestyle and friendly, festive atmosphere.
 Durango is also the cultural and economic hub of the Four Corners region, rich in dining, shopping, and entertainment, and linked with airline service to hubs in Denver, Phoenix, and Dallas.